4 steps to healthier nutrition habits

 - Anytime or anywhere, preparation is key

 A new habit may get hard getting used to and will take time.
 Until you find one that will become second nature to you, have many options on hand.
-The easiest way to do it is buy a variety of fruits instead of many of one type and add a supplement or two.
-A supplement option a senior can have is any product of Ensure or Ensure Gold.
+The easiest way to do it is buying a variety of fruits instead of many of one type and add a supplement or two.
+A supplement option a senior can have been any product of Ensure or Ensure Gold.
 Rich in vitamins, calcium, Omega 3, and HMB (Hydroxymethylbutyrate), a key ingredient in muscle preservation of muscle loss in seniors.

 - Patience is a Virtue

 In certain teachings it says ‘enduring patience is the highest austerity’ so give yourself a few weeks to months to get used to a healthier habit.
 Start small like eating less junk food, eat fruit instead of cake, wake up early, sleep at a good time, add 30 minutes of walking or workout outside and see how everything goes.
 Perhaps try a couple of flavoured Ensure drinks or replace milk with Ensure in shakes.
 2 3